keepitcool/prettyoutput/README.md

 # prettyoutput [![NPM version][npm-image]][npm-url] [![build status][travis-image]][travis-url] [![Test coverage][coveralls-image]][coveralls-url]

 Library to format js/json object into YAML style readable output.
-A lot of work is done on performances to use it as a logger output formatter.
+It's performance centric to be used as a logger formatter.
-This is currently 3 to 5 times quicker than util.inspect which is regularly used in loggers.
+It's currently 3 to 5 times quicker than util.inspect used by many loggers.

-A cli tool is also available to format a json file output, but this projet main goal is clearly logging.
+It's available as a NodeJS library or a cli too.

 ## Credits
-This work is based on the work done on the project [prettyjson](https://github.com/rafeca/prettyjson)
+This is based on the great work done on the project [prettyjson](https://github.com/rafeca/prettyjson)

 ## How to install